 CURWOOD: Some use an analogy and call rivers the "arteries of our planet".
 If you were to go down that path, those arteries are getting clogged.
 Are we headed for some sort of metaphorical heart attack?

 RAINEY: Yeah, it is a powerful metaphor.
 We are very much clogging the arteries of the planet, and in many cases, we're doing so under a very simple and false paradigm that says, well, you know the lungs of the planet are ailing—the climate is ailing; the atmosphere is out of balance—and the alternative right now is we'll just dam our way to some sustainable future.

-RAINEY: And it's really, it's an absurdity from an ecological perspective to think that that's possible and that is exactly what we're confronted in nation after nation and region after region throughout Latin America, Africa and Asia, regions that have very legitimate needs for energy access and development, but are doing so by pushing a mega-dam energy agenda.
-And that's - it's just a dangerous course for the planet.
+RAINY: And it's really, it's an absurdity from an ecological perspective to think that that's possible and that is exactly what we're confronted in nation after nation and region after region throughout Latin America, Africa and Asia, regions that have very legitimate needs for energy access and development, but are doing so by pushing a mega-dam energy agenda.
+And it's - it's just a dangerous course for the planet.